productinfo/On/README.md

 <img src="https://www.objc.io/images/issue-7/notification-flow-chart-dae4ce12.png" width="500" height="400" />
 </div>

 Sometimes, you just want a unified and quick way to do it.
-Use `On`
+Just call `on` on any `NSObject` subclasses and handle your events the quickest way

 Features